 STEP 15: Apply for the German Student VISA

 This is the final step to achieving your goal.
 Also, since you have come so far through the exhausting application process, this step could get on your nerves.
 This section will give you some clarity and hopefully make you feel better and prepared.

 Once you arrive in Germany, it may take few days before you can withdraw money from your German bank account.
-A Prepaid card will come in handy in such a situation.
+A Travel Card (Prepaid card) will come in handy in such a situation.
 You can pre-load the money into this card and use it just like any other debit card.
 Learn more about prepaid cards in this section.

 Now it’s time to sit back and let your mom take care of the packing!
 Just kidding, you can’t be negligent about this step.
 Get the shopping list right and be smart about things to pack.
 Read this section further to know all the things that you need to take care during last few days in India.